|Page 1 of 2|

 The purpose of the BMX stem on a freestyle BMX bike is to attach the bar to the fork.
-It is in the stem the compression is made to hold them securely together.
+It is in the stem that the compression is made to hold them securely together.
 The BMX bike stem plays a great factor in how the front end of your bike is going to feel.
 Stems are available in different lengths and heights, which can change how stable or responsive the bike will feel.

 When you are considering what size of BMX stem you need, the reach/length and the rise are the two measurements to look at.